tbjgolden/sensible-starter/src/pages/from-markdown.md

 - followed by a set of parentheses, containing the URL or path to the image, and an optional `title` attribute enclosed in double or single quotes.

-Reference-style image syntax looks like this:

-    ![Alt text][id]

-Where "id" is the name of a defined image reference.
-Image references are defined using syntax identical to link references:

-    [id]: url/to/image  "Optional title attribute"

 As of this writing, Markdown has no syntax for specifying the dimensions of an image; if this is important to you, you can simply